Epistam/epistam.github.io/about_me.md

 In a more utilitarian manner, I'm also looking to revisit and maintain and / or upgrade projects I've done in the past without struggling to remember what I did and how I did it.

 As for myself...
-Well, I got into the IT world as a Minecraft player blablabablablal
+IT world blabla

+TODO : how i got there + why the name